moveit/moveit.ros.org/events/world-moveit-day-2022/index.md

 [PickNik Robotics](https://picknik.ai/) // world-moveit-day@picknik.ai

+## Open House

+PickNik will host an afternoon open house for World MoveIt Day at our headquarters in Boulder, CO.
+Stop by the office and see some of our robots and learn about the things PickNik is working on.
+Light refreshments and tour provided.

+Location: 4730 Walnut St. Suite 106, Boulder, CO  80301

+Time: 2 PM - 5 PM

 ## Participating Remotely

 There will be a livestream set up for this event (details coming soon).